fastify/fastify-cli/README.md

 }
 ```

 If you want to use custom options for your plugin, just add them after the `--` terminator.
+If used in conjunction with the `--options` argument, the CLI
+arguments take precedence.

 ```js
 // plugin.js